TLRY (Tilray Brands Inc.) has impressive results

-In Friday’s session, Tilray Brands Inc. (NASDAQ:TLRY) marked $3.63 per share, up from $3.53 in the previous session.
-While Tilray Brands Inc. has overperformed by 2.83%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, TLRY fell by -65.43%, with highs and lows ranging from $13.95 to $2.65, whereas the simple moving average fell by -21.03% in the last 200 days.
+A share of Tilray Brands Inc. (NASDAQ:TLRY) closed at $3.81 per share on Friday, down from $3.82 day before.
+While Tilray Brands Inc. has underperformed by -0.26%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, TLRY fell by -64.75%, with highs and lows ranging from $13.95 to $2.65, whereas the simple moving average fell by -15.81% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now